 You can rent your own kayak and gear or book a guided Kauai kayaking tour.
 Check out the latest prices and more details.

 It’s always nice to see Hawaii from the water to get a different perspective.
-Plus, it gives kids a chance at seeing some cool sea life.
+Plus, it gives kids a chance to see some cool marine life.
 Check out the latest prices and more details.

 A lot of them come with snacks or a meal, so it’s a great way to get an epic view while you eat.